soniasurgy/maxRgain/README.md

 #>  GV146
 ```

-For detailed guidance, see the package vignette:
+For a more detailed discussion, see the package vignette:

 ``` r
 vignette("maxRgain", package = "maxRgain")